|Nutrition Facts (per serving)|

 1/2 bunch fresh parsley leaves

 Place the chopped ingredients into a food processor or blender.
 You can process in batches if your food processor isn't big enough to accommodate everything at once.

-- If you find it necessary to add liquid, you may add water or olive oil a tablespoon at a time while blending.
-Use as little liquid as possible, because you don't want the sofrito to be too runny.
-The tomatoes will provide some juice, so you may want to ensure they are in the mix before adding any liquid.
+- If the sofrito needs liquid, you may add water or olive oil, a tablespoon at a time, while blending.
+Use as little as possible because you don't want the sofrito to be too runny.
+The tomatoes will provide some juice, so you may want to ensure they have been added before adjusting the liquid.